oneoffcoder/books/sphinx/python-dothis/source/function-lambda.rst

 Use ``lambda`` for short throwaway callables passed inline to another function.
 If the function deserves a name, prefer ``def``.

+Keeping lambdas small prevents them from becoming unnamed mini-functions that hide logic in the middle of another call.
+The decision point is simple: if the callable needs explanation, branching, or reuse, it usually deserves a real name.

 Don't do this
 ^^^^^^^^^^^^^